yd2zhang/snaptravelassignment/README.md

 ]
 ```

-Make sure to cache these responses (assume the endpoint is expensive to call) in whatever way that seems fit using whatever cache that seems fit (db, redis, in memory etc)
+Make sure to cache these responses in the server (assume the endpoint is expensive to call) in whatever way that seems fit using whatever cache that seems fit (db, redis, in memory etc)

 **Step 3**